csound/manual/docs/miscopcodes.md

 * [modmatrix](opcodes/modmatrix.md) - Modulation matrix opcode with optimizations for sparse matrices.
 * [readscratch](opcodes/readscratch.md) - Returns a value stored in the instance of an instrument.
 * [writescratch](opcodes/writescratch.md) - Writes a value into the scratchpad of the instance of an instrument.

+## Testing

+[Testing opcodes](misc/testing.md) check conditions when `--run-unit-tests` is enabled.
+The [assert family](opcodes/assert.md) can stay in a composition with checks disabled during normal playback.